Suspected Chinese spy balloon was 200ft tall - US defence official

 Gen VanHerck said the US was still working to determine whether the debris includes potentially dangerous materials, such as explosives or battery components.

+Republican politicians have accused US President Joe Biden of a dereliction of duty for allowing the balloon to traverse the country unhindered.

-The decision to shoot down the balloon triggered a diplomatic spat between the US and China, and prompted Secretary of State Antony Blinken to cancel a scheduled trip to Beijing that had been aimed at easing tensions.
+The decision to shoot it down also triggered a diplomatic spat between the US and China, and prompted Secretary of State Antony Blinken to cancel a scheduled trip to Beijing that had been aimed at easing tensions.

 On Monday, China accused the US of using "indiscriminate force" when it downed the balloon.
 It said it "obviously overreacted and seriously violated the spirit of international law".